 The proposed 2020 - 2021 Draft Utility Capital Budget is a total of \$26,215,000.
-Funding from other sources, (Gas tax, government funding, etc.) is \$15,931,550 over two years and Saint John Water's share is \$10,283,450 over two years and will be funded from pay as you go.
+Funding from other sources, (Gas tax, government funding, etc.) is \$15,931,550 over two years and Saint John Water's share is \$10,283,450 over two years and will be funded from pay as you go (no new borrowing).

-The completion of the Safe Clean Drinking Water project and Harbour Cleanup has caused the Utility's long term debt to peak at just over \$107 million at the end of 2017 (2018 - \$101 million).
+The completion of the Safe Clean Drinking Water Project and the Harbour Cleanup Project has caused the Utility's long term debt to peak at just over \$107 million at the end of 2017 (2018 - \$101 million).
 The Utility will continue to focus on debt reduction and in order to achieve this the Utility will not borrow any money for its 2020-2021 capital program.

-This significant debt coupled with escalated rates, stagnant growth and pending changes to rate structures will be challenging for the Utility as it tackles the infrastructure deficit.
+This significant debt coupled with escalated rates and stagnant growth will be challenging for the Utility as it tackles the infrastructure deficit.
 The increased deficit as reported to Council as part of the State of the Infrastructure report is approximately \$308,276,480 which represents over 75% of the City's infrastructure deficit.